JioTV-Go/jiotv_go/docs/get_started.md

 ### Pre-Built Binaries

-You can download the pre-built binaries for your platform from the [releases](https://github.com/rabilrbl/jiotv-go/releases) page or click on `Binary Name` links in the table below.
+You can also download the pre-built binaries for your platform from the [releases](https://github.com/rabilrbl/jiotv-go/releases) page or click on `Binary Name` links in the table below.

 #### The following table lists the binaries available for download: